 "No… it's MY voice," Kari said.
 "B-but… it says such awful things!…"

 Those idiots should be licking the soles of your feet.
 They aren't worth the grime between your toes.
 Never mind Dagomon; it should be YOU who rules the Digital World!

-Kari whimpered and clamped her hands over her ears, but she could still hear the voice giggling and repeating itself: They're all worthless.
+She whimpered and clamped her hands over her ears, but she could still hear the voice giggling and repeating itself: They're all worthless.
 Take control.
 You're the Queen.
 Her vision blurred and swam, the color blinking away from her sight.
 "I think… I'm going crazy!" she cried.

 Gatomon shook her head; she couldn't bring herself to believe that.
-"No way, Kari," she said, grabbing her partner's hand with her paws, "it must be this temple; this trial's messing with your head.
+"No way, Kari," she said, grabbing her hand with her paws, "it must be this temple; this trial's messing with your head.
 Let's get those shadows and finish it."